 Interior designers use Corian backlit panels as an alternative to feature walls to decorate living rooms and bedrooms.

-The idea can also work in the pooja/puja room as the panel can be customized with designs such as sacred symbols, holy verses or etchings of gods and goddesses to bring a unique element to pooja room designs for homes, and they don’t cost much.
+The idea can also work in the pooja/puja room as the jali panel can be customized with designs such as sacred symbols, holy verses or etchings of gods and goddesses to bring a unique element to pooja room designs for homes, and they don’t cost much.

 Every pooja room needs privacy, especially one that connects to another social or living space.
 In small homes, installing a solid partition can take away the light in the area besides making it look cramped.
-A solution is decorative screens or jaalis as they visually divide the area without eliminating the natural light.
+A solution is decorative screens or jalis as they visually divide the area without eliminating the natural light.
 Nowadays, these screens can be laser-cut or deco-cut into almost any shape or pattern.
 The light passing through them will cast mysterious shadows to enhance the sophistication of the pooja room.

 8. The role of Lighting in Pooja Rooms

 Like with other areas in the house, the lighting system in the pooja room dictates its elegance.
 When one is looking for ideas for small pooja room designs, clever illumination can be the solution that distracts from the limited area available for the pooja area.
-Since the pooja area should have a tranquil vibe, it’s best to stay away from focus lights or spotlights and instead opt for ambient lighting.
+Since the pooja area should have a tranquil vibe, it’s best to stay away from focus lights or spotlights and instead opt for ambient lighting with jali designs.
 The objective of lighting in the pooja room should be to highlight the focal points such as the idols, without overpowering the room with brightness.

 9. Decor accessories for Pooja Rooms